ypid/ansible-packages/README.md

 ### Requirements

 This role makes extensive use of some recently introduced features of Ansible 2.
-One of those features, namely iterating over using a include tasks multiple times with `when_*` had a bug so this role currently only works with a latest [devel][ansible-devel] version as of 2016-04-18.
+One of those features, namely iterating over included tasks multiple times with the `when_*` statement had a bug so this role currently only works with an [currently unreleased Ansible version][ansible-devel] as of 2016-04-18.

 [/docs/getting-started.rst]: https://github.com/ypid/ansible-packages/blob/master/docs/getting-started.rst
 [/playbooks]: https://github.com/ypid/ansible-packages/tree/master/playbooks